 NIKE, Inc., together with its subsidiaries, designs, develops, markets, and sells men's, women's, and kids athletic footwear, apparel, equipment, and accessories worldwide.
 The company provides athletic and casual footwear, apparel, and accessories under the Jumpman trademark; and casual sneakers, apparel, and accessories under the Converse, Chuck Taylor, All Star, One Star, Star Chevron, and Jack Purcell trademarks.
 In addition, it sells a line of performance equipment and accessories comprising bags, socks, sport balls, eyewear, timepieces, digital devices, bats, gloves, protective equipment, and other equipment for sports activities under the NIKE brand; and various plastic products to other manufacturers.
 The company markets apparel with licensed college and professional team, and league logos, as well as sells sports apparel.
 Additionally, it licenses unaffiliated parties to manufacture and sell apparel, digital devices, and applications and other equipment for sports activities under NIKE-owned trademarks.
 The company sells its products to footwear stores; sporting goods stores; athletic specialty stores; department stores; skate, tennis, and golf shops; and other retail accounts through NIKE-owned retail stores, digital platforms, independent distributors, licensees, and sales representatives.
 The company was formerly known as Blue Ribbon Sports, Inc. and changed its name to NIKE, Inc. in 1971.
 NIKE, Inc. was founded in 1964 and is headquartered in Beaverton, Oregon.

-Crocs, Inc., together with its subsidiaries, designs, develops, manufactures, markets, and distributes casual lifestyle footwear and accessories for men, women, and children worldwide.
+Crocs, Inc., together with its subsidiaries, designs, develops, manufactures, markets, and distributes casual lifestyle footwear and accessories for men, women, and children.
 It offers various footwear products, including clogs, sandals, slides, flip-flops, boots, flats, wedges, platforms, socks, shoe charms, loafers, sneakers, and slippers under the Crocs brand name.
-The company sells its products in approximately 85 countries through wholesalers and distributors, as well as through stores and e-commerce sites.
-As of December 31, 2021, it had 193 outlet stores, 107 retail stores, 373 company-operated stores, 73 kiosks and store-in-stores; 193 outlet stores; and 13 company-operated e-commerce sites.
+The company sells its products in approximately 80 countries through wholesalers, retail stores, e-commerce sites, and third-party marketplaces.
+As of December 31, 2021, it had 193 outlet stores, 107 retail stores, 373 company-operated stores, 73 kiosks and store-in-stores, and 13 company-operated e-commerce sites.
 The company serves in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
-Crocs, Inc. was founded in 1999 and is headquartered in Niwot, Colorado.
+Crocs, Inc. was founded in 1999 and is headquartered in Broomfield, Colorado.

 How likely would you be to recommend finder to a friend or colleague?